macgregor/developer-notes/linux/howto_du.md

 ```

 ## docker
-If you use docker long enough it will eat up alot of space.
+If you use docker long enough it will eat up a lot of space.
 If du shows something
-like `/var/lib/docker/devicemapper/devicemapper` taking up alot of space get rid
+like `/var/lib/docker/devicemapper/devicemapper` taking up a lot of space get rid
 of some docker images

 If you are running new-ish docker you can use